Lourdes: Antiquity

 The current municipal area of Lourdes was inhabited in prehistoric times.
-In Roman times, from the first century BC, it was an oppidum hill on the site of the present-day fortress, as shown by the numerous archaeological finds after the demolition of the parish of Saint-Pierre in the early twentieth century: remains of walls, fragments of a citadel, a pagan temple dedicated to the gods of water, and three votive altars.
+In Ancient Roman times, from the first century BC, it was an oppidum hill on the site of the present-day fortress, as shown by the numerous archaeological finds after the demolition of the parish of Saint-Pierre in the early twentieth century.
+Remains of walls, fragments of a citadel, a pagan temple dedicated to the gods of water, and three votive altars were uncovered.
 In the fifth century, the temple was replaced by an early Christian church, which later burned down, with a necropolis nearby.
 A Roman road along with a possible crossing path connecting the Pyrenean piedmont with Narbonne suggest that the town could be the quell'oppidum novum fortress mentioned in the Antonine Itinerary.

 From 732 to 778, Lourdes was occupied by Muslims of Al-Andalus.
 Mirat, the Muslim local leader, came under siege by Charlemagne, King of the Franks, but the Moor refused to surrender.
 According to legend, a passing eagle dropped a huge trout at Mirat's feet.
 Dismayed by this omen, Mirat was urged to surrender to the Queen of Heaven by the local bishop.
 He visited the Black Virgin of Puy, and was so astounded by the icon's exceptional beauty that he decided to surrender the fort and convert to Christianity.
 He was baptised with the name Lorus, which was given to the town as Lourdes.